Moving Cost Guide

 Full-service van line

 The provider drops a steel or aluminum container at your home.
-You pack and load it on your schedule.
-They drive it to the destination metro and either deliver to your driveway or hold it at a local terminal.
-For most long-distance moves, containers run 25–40% less than full-service van lines.
+You pack and load it on your schedule, and they drive it to the destination metro and either deliver to your driveway or hold it at a local terminal.
+Normally cheaper than a full-service van line, though we hold no sourced figure for the discount.

 Rental truck (DIY)

-You rent a 16–26 foot truck, drive it across the country, and unload.
+You rent a box truck, drive it yourself, and unload.
 Lowest cash outlay.
-The total cost includes fuel (typically 7–10 mpg), lodging on multi-day drives, supplies, equipment dolly rentals, and damage deposits.
-You also carry full liability for any cargo damage.
+The real total includes fuel for a low-mpg vehicle, lodging on multi-day drives, supplies, dolly and pad rentals, and deposits.
+You also carry full liability for cargo damage.

 A freight company spots a trailer at your home, you load a defined section, and they drive.
-Often the cheapest "you load, they drive" option for long distances under a full container's worth of stuff.
+Often the cheapest "you load, they drive" option when your shipment is smaller than a full container.

 What pushes long-distance moving costs up

-• Weight you didn't expect: Garage, basement, and outdoor equipment commonly add 1,000+ lbs.
+• Weight you did not expect.
+Garage, basement, and outdoor equipment are routinely under-counted at survey.

-• Date: Memorial Day through Labor Day weekend is the most expensive window.
-The 1st and last days of the month also command premiums.
+• Date.
+Memorial Day through Labor Day is the most expensive window, and the first and last days of the month command premiums.

-• Stairs / elevators / long carry: Walk-ups, large stair counts, and carries over ~75 feet.
+• Stairs, elevators, and long carry.
+Walk-ups, high stair counts, and carries over roughly 75 feet.

-• Specialty items: Pianos, gun safes, pool tables, hot tubs, large aquariums.
+• Specialty items.
+Pianos, gun safes, pool tables, hot tubs, and large aquariums.

-• Full-value protection: Worth it on a long-distance move.
-Premiums depend on declared value and deductible.
+• Full-value protection.
+Worth it on a long haul; the premium depends on declared value and deductible.

 Ways to lower a long-distance moving bill